getnamo/OpenAI-Api-Unreal/README.md

 ## Getnamo Fork notes

 This fork add modifications to support locally running LLMs with OpenAI api compatible endpoints.
+Use `SetOpenAIAPIEndpoint` function before calling other functions to use that endpoint URL instead of the default OpenAI one.

 ## Installation